Home » Technology » Home Theatre Power Manager

 Electromagnetic fields from the surrounding environment pollute electricity from the wall outlet over time.

-These fields are produced by everything from lights to microwaves and electrical lines, electrical motors, and other appliances.
+Everything from lights to microwaves, electrical lines, electrical motors, and other appliances generates these fields.

-The result is a lower-quality energy that can damage, degrade, and disrupt the operation of sensitive electronic devices such as home theatre systems.
+The result is lower-quality energy that can harm and disrupt sensitive electronic devices like home theater systems.

-This is not just a problem for home theatre systems but any device plugged into the electrical outlets.
+This issue affects home theatre systems and any device plugged into electrical outlets.

-Most electronic devices are not protected against noise, and most home theatre systems are not protected against dirty power.
+Most electronic devices lack protection against noise, and most home theatre systems lack protection against dirty power.

 Dirty power results from anomalies in the power supply.
 Some examples of dirty currents are voltage variations, power surges, and mode noise.
 While voltage variations and surges risk damaging your equipment, mode noise can affect performance quality.